zorggn/love-asl/readme.md

 where buffercount and aurality are optional parameters.

-The buffercount parameter sets how many OpenAL-side buffers get made for the internal queueable source; less means less delay.
+The buffercount parameter sets how many OpenAL-side buffers get made for the internal queueable source; less means less delay, but playback may underrun (it'll start to crackle).

 The aurality parameter forces the internal QSource and buffers to be either mono or stereo, regardless of the channel count of the input itself; this means that ostensibly stereo data can also be used with 3D spatialization.